SAP-samples/partner-reference-application/Tutorials/15b-One-Off-Deployment.md

 5. Within your SAP BTP subaccount, open the menu item *Security* and go to *Trust Configuration*.
 6. Choose *New SAML Trust Configuration*.
 7. Upload the *IDP SAML metadata* file and enter a meaningful name and description for the Identity Authentication service (for example, `Corporate IDP` or `Custom IAS (SAML2.0)`).

+Looking for more information on the SAP Authorization and Trust Management service?
+Go to the [Building Side-By-Side Extensions Using SAP BTP tutorial](https://learning.sap.com/learning-journeys/build-side-by-side-extensions-on-sap-btp/describing-authorization-and-trust-management-xsuaa-_cbf0d0c5-29ec-4685-9cf4-487156b41284).

 ### Set Up Users and User Groups